Ferroin/btrfs-subv-backup/README.md

 way to store this data reliably short of a block-level backup, which has it's own special issues.
 * Subvolumes with spaces in their name are not supported.
-* There is currently no indication of progress.
 * The restoration process may take a long time and may use a very large amount of disk space when restoring subvolumes after having already restored regular data.
 Ideally this should be fixed to use reflinks to